 To actualize then, he/she needs to be involved with reality.
-He/she can be involved because he/she lives in the world through his/her body which also is the center from which he/she lived experiences the world around him/her.
+He/she can be involved because he/she lives in the world through his/her body, which also is the center from which he/she lived experiences the world around him/her.
 Thus, a child is corporeality since he/she actualizes his/her potentialities in and through his/her body.
 However, he/she is not completely controlled by or surrendered to his/her physical being.
 The real driving power behind his/her bodily involvement in the world is his/her personal core (Nel, 1968, p 19).
 To the question who and what is a human being, it is answered that he/she is a person (Van Niekerk, 1976, p 25).
-In his/her deepest being, a person is a spiritual being which implies that he/she has a spiritual core out of which personal actualization takes place.
+In his/her deepest being, a person is a spiritual being, which implies that he/she has a spiritual core out of which personal actualization takes place.
 Thus, the concept person points to this core of being human and, along with being corporeality, he/she is spirituality.
-Without entering a penetrating discussion of this matter, it is said that person indicates that a human being is "someone" and not merely an "it" (a thing) (Engelbrecht et al., 1982, p 16).
-A child is born a person but at birth his/her being a person is present as potentiality (Nel, 1968, p 19) and it is especially through his/her parents' intervention and his/her own involvement in his/her becoming adult that person-forming thrives.
-Consequently, he/she, as person, transcends the merely physical.
-However, bodiliness, psychic life (see further on) and spirituality are closely intertwined.
-A child directs him/herself as a totality to his/her world and thus personal actualization implies an act that involves all of his/her potentialities.
-Here totality does not refer to the sum total of body, psyche and spirit but it refers to being human in the broadest sense such as his/her relationship to his/her world.
-It is especially because of this totality that educating is at all possible in that it provides the opportunity for an educative relationship between adult and child.
+Without a penetrating discussion of this matter, it is said that person indicates that a human being is "someone", and not merely an "it" (a thing) (Engelbrecht et al., 1982, p 16).
+A child is born a person but, at birth, his/her being a person is present as potentiality (Nel, 1968, p 19), and it is especially through his/her parents' intervention and his/her own involvement in his/her becoming adult that person-forming thrives.
+Consequently, as a person, he/she transcends the merely physical.
+However, bodiliness, psychic life (see further on), and spirituality are closely intertwined.
+A child directs him/herself as a totality to his/her world and, thus, personal actualization implies an act involving all his/her potentialities.
+Here totality does not refer to the sum of body, plus psyche, plus spirit, but it refers to being human in the broadest sense, such as his/her relationship to his/her world.
+It is especially because of this totality that educating is at all possible, in that it provides the opportunity for an educative relationship between adult and child.